The TradingView integration

 Step 3: Open the trade ticket and send your order

 Configure your order on the trade ticket that appears and click the button at the bottom to send your order to Saxo.
 We support Market, Limit, Stop, and Stop Limit orders with Day Order, Good-Til-Cancel, and Good-Til-Date durations on TradingView.
-In addition, you can set related Take Profit and/or Stop Loss orders, which are always Good-Til-Cancel.

 After you send the order, order confirmations appears in the bottom left of the TradingView window (one for each order in this case).
 Trade messages are shown in a similar manner.

-The price that 'draws' the charts on the TradingView platform is the mid price and corresponds to the mid price used on Saxo's own platforms (if you switch the chart price from the default to mid).
+When trading FX the price that 'draws' the charts on the TradingView platform is the mid price and corresponds to the mid price used on Saxo's own platforms (if you switch the chart price from the default to mid).

 The Buy/Sell Panel (or 'Quote Box') shows your personal quote - the same one you would get if you trade on Saxo's own platforms.

 This situation can occur when the bid/ask is very close to your resting order.
 Because the chart in TradingView shows the mid price, it can cross your order price without triggering because Saxo's FX stop orders are triggered on the opposite of the spread in order to protect clients in case of spreads widening without the market actually moving.
-For more information, see this short guide on FX stop orders.